dbpedia/social-knowledge-graph/README.md

     "Alfred Kleiner": "doctoral advisor"
     }
 ```
-We can see the method we propose shows more more dimensions while considering scalability(degree) and diversity(relationships).
+We can see the method we propose shows more dimensions while considering scalability(degree) and diversity(relationships).

 Due to the [some reasons](https://github.com/dbpedia/social-knowledge-graph#difficulty) of the second methods, the codes we release uses the degree as ranking evaluation, but you can try the **beta version** [here](/beta/cluster_with_th_1_topk.ipynb) with [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).